Roche-CSI/kapa_nhl/README.md

 # kapa_nhl

 ## Overview
-This repository contains the template scripts described in the [KAPA Bioinformatics Analysis for Longitudinal Detection of Circulating Tumor DNA](https://example.com) white paper.
+This repository contains the template scripts described in the [KAPA Bioinformatics Analysis for Longitudinal Detection of Circulating Tumor DNA](https://sequencing.roche.com/content/dam/diagnostics_microsites/sequencing/master-blueprint/en/resources/pdfs/white-papers/kapa-bioinformatics-analysis-for-longitudinal-detection-of-circulating-tumor-dna-white-paper-mc--12095.pdf) analysis white paper.

 The analysis covers the following modules:
 * `main.sh`: Main analysis (single-sample, FASTQ to BAM to variant calling).
-* `longitudinal.sh`: Longitudinal analysis (multi-sample, longitudinal evaluation of mutations)
+* `longitudinal.sh`: Longitudinal analysis (multi-sample, longitudinal evaluation of mutations).
+Required scripts are in the `R` folder.

+The application note [Longitudinal detection of non-Hodgkin lymphoma ctDNA](https://sequencing.roche.com/content/dam/diagnostics_microsites/sequencing/master-blueprint/en/resources/pdfs/white-papers/longitudinal-detection-of-circulating-tumor-dna-white-paper-mc--11981.pdf) provides an example of the analysis using the KAPA HyperCap Design Share non-Hodgkin lymphoma panel.

+For more information on the KAPA HyperCap Design Share NHL panel, please refer to [https://sequencing.roche.com/global/en/products/group/kapa-hypercap-ds-nhl-panel.html](https://sequencing.roche.com/global/en/products/group/kapa-hypercap-ds-nhl-panel.html)

 ---

 ## Usage Tips

-These scripts are meant to serve as templates only. **For more usage details, please refer to the white paper.**
+These scripts are meant to serve as templates only. **For more usage details, please refer to the [analysis white paper](https://sequencing.roche.com/content/dam/diagnostics_microsites/sequencing/master-blueprint/en/resources/pdfs/white-papers/kapa-bioinformatics-analysis-for-longitudinal-detection-of-circulating-tumor-dna-white-paper-mc--12095.pdf).**

 The analysis scripts describes a number of steps and mini-workflows that use such third-party tools, which can be combined together into a variety of data analysis workflows for research.